azawawi/SwiftyZeroMQ/UserGuide.md

 print("SwiftyZeroMQ framework version is \(SwiftyZeroMQ.frameworkVersion)")
 ```

-### Capability/Feature Support
+### Capability Support

-Use `SwiftyZero.has` to check whether the ZeroMQ capability (or feature) is
+Use `SwiftyZero.has` to check whether the ZeroMQ capability is enabled or not.
-enabled or not.
-The list of capabilities (or features) that can be checked:
+The list of capabilities that can be checked:
 - `.ipc`    - the library supports the `ipc://` protocol
 - `.pgm`    - the library supports the `pgm://` protocol
 - `.tipc`   - the library supports the `tipc://` protocol